Enter your details below to receive a free course guide and a consultation with an Education Advisor.

 If you pay your course fees up-front in full, you’ll benefit from a discount.
 When you pay in full, we don’t have to spend extra money on administration for tasks such as payment plan processing.
 Instead, we get to pass this saving onto you in the form of a discount.

-ZipMoney Payment Plan
+zipMoney Payment Plan

-If you need a little more flexibility in your finances, and want to pay off your course fees over a longer period of time, you can switch to a zipMoney payment plan.
-Essentially, zipMoney pays your course fees for you, and you pay this loan back to ZipMoney over a period of agreed time with them. zipMoney provides you flexible options of selecting a 24, 36 or 48 months interest-free* payment plan (dependant on which course you are enrolling into) to suit your lifestyle, giving you more flexibility than ever before.
+If you need a little more flexibility in your finances, and want to pay off your course fees over a longer period of time, we can assist by organising zipMoney to pay your course fees directly to us on your behalf, and you pay this loan back to ZipMoney over a period of agreed time with them. zipMoney provides you flexible options of selecting a 24, 36 or 48 months interest-free* payment plan (dependant on which course you are enrolling into) to suit your lifestyle, giving you more flexibility than ever before.